kyberpunk/esp-relay-switch/README.md

 * Safety timeout mechanism which will change switch position after configured time
 * Time synchronization using SNTP

 Device uses SNTP protocol for time synchronization.
-Internet network must be accessible form subnet where the device is connected or IP addrss of local NTP server (e.g. Raspberry Pi) must be provided.
+Internet network must be accessible form subnet where the device is connected or IP address of local NTP server (e.g. Raspberry Pi) must be provided.
+Switch state does not persist after restart.

 ## Requirements